 The Jaybird X2 have a surprisingly decent latency performance for a Bluetooth headphone with no latency codecs.
 They won't be the best choice for watching videos or gaming but they perform better than most Bluetooth headphones including the Jaybird X3.

 The Jaybird X2 are above-average in-ear headphones.
 They have a stable wireless design that's ideal for sports and won't easily fall out of your ears.
 They comfortably fit into your pockets and come with a sturdy case that protects them from damage.
 They barely leak any sound, even at high volumes and block noise surprisingly well for passively isolating headphones.
 They won't let the ambient noise of a gym or busy commute, ruin your listening session.
 Sadly, they struggle a little with their audio reproduction.
+See our recommendations for the best earbuds with a mic, the best Bluetooth earbuds, and the best wireless headphones under $100.

 The Jaybird X2 slightly edges out the Jaybird X3 in performance and convenience.
 The X2 has a micro USB port on the back of the earbuds, so you do not have to keep the charging clip attached, out of fear of losing it like on the X3.
 The X2 also has a slightly better latency performance, although both headphones won't be ideal for watching a lot of video content or gaming.
 On the upside, the X3 supports the Jaybird MySound app, so you can customize their sound quality to better match the audio you are listening to.
 They also have a better, more durable build quality than the older X2 model, and easier to use controls.